 We recommend getting familiar with Arabic business culture, which differs from Western norms in certain respects.
 The Omani workforce upholds a strong work ethic and values loyalty, honesty, humility and the ability to foster personal relationships between co-workers.
 Most importantly, expats must remain respectful of the tenets of Islam, which play a significant role in the day-to-day life of Omani colleagues.

 Omani work weeks are typically between 40 and 48 hours, depending on the industry.
-In general, businesses open around 8.30am or 9am and close at 5.30pm or 6pm.
+Daily working hours are highly dependent on the specific business and generally differ between Omani and western structured businesses.
 Note that weekends in Oman are over Fridays and Saturdays.